-- Section 1.
-Amendments to the Constitution - A. An amendment to the Constitution may be initiated by any member school; - B. Amendments to the Constitution must be submitted to the Executive Secretary 30 days prior to a business meeting to be discussed at that meeting.
-The Executive Secretary will communicate proposed amendments to the membership no later than 15 days prior to the business meeting; - C. A majority vote of the schools represented at the business meeting will be necessary for a proposed constitutional amendment to be sent to the membership;
+Section 1.
+Amendments to the Constitution

-- D. Within 30 days following the business meeting, the Executive Secretary will distribute a formal ballot containing all proposed constitutional amendments; - E. Constitutional amendments require a two-thirds vote by school representatives voting by formal ballot.
+- A. An amendment may be initiated by any member school; - B. Amendments must be submitted to the Executive Secretary 30 days prior to a business meeting to be discussed at that meeting.
+The Executive Secretary will communicate proposed amendments to the membership no later than 15 days prior to the business meeting; - C. A majority vote of the schools represented at the business meeting will be necessary for a proposed amendment to be sent to the membership; - D. Within 30 days following the business meeting, the Executive Secretary will distribute a formal ballot containing all proposed constitutional amendments; - E. Constitutional amendments require a two-thirds vote by school representatives voting by formal ballot.